AKUINO/LoRanne/README.md

 An important information is battery voltage: its value will always be read and transmitted (register 1).

+### I2C
+I2C runs on 5V but also on 3.3V (not all sensors but most).
+Wires must be kept very short (20cm max, less is better).

+The commands are different for each type of sensors: the bus cannot be really "auto discovered" like with 1-Wire (see below).
+The only possible thing is to associate I2C addresses with possible devices...

+### 1-Wire (abandoned for now)
-Above that, we will start by providing mainly a good support for 1-Wire which which will ensure auto-configuration (no connexion to the USB programming port when some connected devices change).
+We were thinking about using 1-Wire which would ensure auto-configuration (no connexion to the USB programming port when some connected devices change).
 Each 1-Wire device have a unique 64 bits address which can be auto-discovered by polling the 1-Wire bus (owdir on Linux, the equivalent will have to be programmed using libraries like https://www.pjrc.com/teensy/td_libs_OneWire.html ).
 The 8 first bits of this address indicates a generic device type which will have to be known by the firmware to adapt itself to the characteristics of each device type (e.g. number of values, polling protocol, parasitic powering...).
 The 8 last bits are a CRC8 checksum of the 7 previous bytes.
 It must be verified after each transmission (wire or radio) to ensure data integrity.

 List of existing device types: http://owfs.org/index.php?page=family-code-list